Kerensk1y/News_parser/README.md

 The **'web_pages.py'** file contains information about how parsing is done.
 In **'main.py'**, all the other algorithms necessary for the correct functioning are included.

-Used Python modules required for installation: _requests, bs4, pyTelegramBotAPI_
+:pushpin: Used Python modules required for installation: _requests, bs4, pyTelegramBotAPI_

-Used Built-in Python modules: _time, os, logging_
+:pushpin: Used Built-in Python modules: _time, os, logging_

-_the project is written in Python 3.10_
+:pushpin: _the project is written in Python 3.10_